Unfortunately, there’s no class in our school system called “Learning how to love yourself.” Wouldn’t that be great if we all took a class like that?

 Don’t compromise who you are for other people.
 If you’re hanging out with people who make you feel bad about yourself and somehow make you compromise your values and who you are, then stop doing that.

-I know this sounds like a weird tip.
+This sounds like a weird tip.
 But people who love themselves can set boundaries.
 They do this because they know they are worth it.
 It’s the reason why people pleasers often have issues with loving themselves and seeing their self-worth.

 Forgiveness is the key to not only self-love, but to loving others.
 We have all done things in life that we regret.
 So, forgive yourself and do it better next time.
 And give others the same courtesy.
 You’ll always have difficulty in learning how to love yourself if you don’t forgive yourself first.